Movatterモバイル変換

 Mirpur

-East of the Pothwari areas, across theJhelum River intoMirpur District in Azad Kashmir, the language is more similar to Pothwari than to the Pahari spoken in the rest of Azad Kashmir.[15]Locally it is known by a variety of names:[g]Pahari,Mirpur Pahari,Mirpuri,[h] andPothwari,[16] while some of its speakers call itPunjabi.[17]Mirpuris possess a strong sense of Kashmiri identity that overrides linguistic identification with closely related groups outside Azad Kashmir, such as the Pothwari Punjabis.[18]The Mirpur region has been the source of the greater part of Pakistani immigration to the UK, a process that started when thousands were displaced by the construction of theMangla Dam in the 1960s and emigrated to fill labour shortages in England.[19]TheBritish Mirpuri diaspora now numbers several hundred thousand, and Pahari has been argued to be the second most common mother tongue in the UK, yet the language is little known in the wider society there and its status has remained surrounded by confusion.[20]
+East of the Pothwari areas, across theJhelum River intoMirpur District in Azad Kashmir, the language is more similar to Pothwari than to the Pahari spoken in the rest of Azad Kashmir.[15]Locally it is known by a variety of names:[g]Pahari,Mirpur Pahari,Mirpuri,[h] andPothwari,[16] while some of its speakers call itPunjabi.[17]Mirpuris possess a strong sense of Kashmiri identity that overrides linguistic identification with closely related groups outside Azad Kashmir, such as the Pothwari Punjabis.[18]The Mirpur region has been the source of the greater part of Pakistani immigration to the UK, a process that started when thousands were displaced by the construction of theMangla Dam in the 1960s and emigrated to fill labour shortages in England.[19]TheBritish Mirpuri diaspora now numbers several hundred thousand, and Pahari has been claimed to be the second most common mother tongue in the UK till replaced by Polish, yet the language is little known in the wider society there and its status has remained surrounded by confusion.[20]

 Kashmir, Murree and the Galyat